Thanet-Bus/Gifted/README.md

 # Gifted
- visual novel game from high school student ideas for computer class
+ Visual novel game from high school student ideas for computer classes and hobby.